fjogeleit/http-request-action/README.md

 # HTTP Request Action

-Create any kind of HTTP Requests in your GitHub actions to trigger Tools like Ansible AWX
+**Create HTTP Requests from GitHub Actions.** This action allows GitHub events to engage with tools like Ansible AWX that use HTTP APIs.

-Example Usage:
+### Example
 ```yaml
 jobs:
   deployment: